 It’s quite evident that when a company gives an additional task to an employee, along with growth, the burden also increases.
-Handling the day-to-day tasks are hectic for employees as it is, on top of that, getting additional tasks for which, they will have to learn new skill-sets, become very tedious and tiresome.
+Handling the day-to-day tasks is hectic for employees as it is, on top of that, getting additional tasks for which, they will have to learn new skill sets, become very tedious and tiresome.

 With time it will also affect the company as the employee will end up losing interest in the work, ultimately failing the job enrichment purpose.

 More times than we would think, job enrichment turns out to be harmful for the organization in terms of growth, and usually, this is because the employees are incompetent or lack the skills required to complete the tasks.

 For example, if an employee is being assigned extra work to enrich their job, there is a high chance they won’t complete the extra task because of their lack of knowledge about it.

 Working under pressure is an important skill and trait that not many people inherit.
 Having said that, it is obvious that when a company loads an employee with additional tasks to enrich their jobs, there is a chance that they won’t be able to complete it in due time due to the pressure of working extra hours.